-Staff are encouraged to use two-factor authentication when logging into University resources from off campus.
+All staff are encouraged to enable two-factor authentication if they are wanting to log into University resources from off campus.

-Two-Factor Authentication – also known as 2FA, TFA, or two step verification – is an extra layer of security that ensures a person trying to log into an online account is who they say they are.
+Two-Factor Authentication – also known as 2FA, or two-step verification – is an extra layer of security that ensures a person trying to log into an online account is who they say they are.
 Logging in via 2FA requires not only a username and password, but also something that only that user has, such as a piece of information only they would know, or a mobile device, or a physical token.
-At the University of Waikato we are implementing Duo 2FA and adopting the use of a personal device that only the user has; a mobile phone or tablet as our preferred second security layer.
+At the University of Waikato we are implementing Duo 2FA and adopting the use of a mobile phone or tablet as our preferred second security layer.

 Two-factor authentication will significantly increase the security of off-campus access to University resources, especially mitigating the impact of phishing.
 This will greatly improve the security of the University’s overall network by limiting the cases of hacked and corrupted user accounts.

-Also, staff who use two-factor authentication will no longer have to change their password every 90 days.
+The two-factor authentication means that staff will no longer have to change their password.

 Duo is the University’s external provider of two-factor authentication security.
-To enrol for 2FA:
+To register for 2FA:

 - Login with your University of Waikato login as required